k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Fabric_And_TDM_Hardware_Requirements/02_hardware_req_for_dev_qa.md

 ### LINUX PORTS

-The following ports should be opened on the LINUX server and accessible from outside the machine:
+The following ports should be opened on the LINUX server and made accessible from outside the machine:

 <table style="border-collapse: collapse; width: 100%; height: 209px;" border="1">
 <tbody>